-Staff discussed their training needs at annual appraisals, one to one meetings and during clinical supervision.
+Staff discussed their training needs at one to one meetings and during clinical supervision.
 They also discussed learning needs, general wellbeing and aims for future professional development.
+The provider confirmed that annual appraisals were overdue and confirmed these were being scheduled.